rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==

+= 0.6.3 =
+* Fixed an issue where upgrading the plugin may not have copied over theme assets.

 = 0.6.2 =
 * Added colorbox.js to common theme assets.